Jozko55/bike_signs_detection/README.md

 1. Install exiftool. \
 `sudo apt-get install exiftool`

 1. Make sure that you have installed and you use [git lfs](https://git-lfs.github.com/).
 Without this you will not be able to download the resnet model in the next step.
-(You can avoid this step by downloading the resnet model separately.)
+(You can avoid this step by downloading the file resnet50_final model separately.)

 1. Clone this repository. \
 `git clone https://github.com/Jozko55/bike_signs_detection.git`